elastic/kibana/x-pack/plugins/apm/dev_docs/apm_queries.md

 or

 #### Aggregated (metric) document
-A pre-aggregated document where `_doc_count` is the number of original transactions.
+A pre-aggregated document where `_doc_count` is the number of original transactions, and `transaction.duration.histogram` is the latency distribution.

 ```json
 {